Therapy options

 Adults

-I provide individual psychotherapy for adults of all ages.
+I provide compassionate psychotherapy for adults of all ages.
 I often work with women, LGBTQIA+, and neurodivergent people, but I warmly welcome clients of all identities.
+My clients are smart, creative people, yet many feel like outsiders in one way or another.
+This can create a sense of disconnection — from others, and from yourself — that makes it hard to find your center.

 My approach is trauma-informed and strengths-based.
-I am LGBTQIA+ affirming, and attuned to those who are sometimes marginalized within queer spaces, including trans, nonbinary, gender nonconforming, and bi/pan folks.
+I am joyfully LGBTQIA+ affirming, and attuned to those who are sometimes doubly marginalized, including trans, nonbinary, gender nonconforming, and bisexual/pan folks.
+I am committed to the ongoing work of integrating inclusive feminism, anti-racism, and disability justice into my work and life.

 -